-On 21 October 2016, the Commission published a draft final report for its Review of the Victorian declared wholesale gas market (DWGM).
-Accompanying the draft final report are a technical report setting out additional detail on the Commission’s recommendations, and two consultant reports.
+On 21 October 2016 the Commission published a draft final report for its review of the Victorian declared wholesale gas market.
+The draft final report investigated the issues facing the DWGM and set out the Commission’s recommendation to address the issues.

 On 4 March 2015, the Victorian Government, with the agreement of the COAG Energy Council, asked the AEMC to conduct a review of the DWGM.